srimukessh/who-suicide-analysis-keshy/README.md

-# WHO Suicide Analysis by keshy
+# WHO Suicide Data Analysis using Python

 Statistics about suicide are not easy to collate, and may be inaccurate due to the sensitivity of the issue.
 However,taking into account the existing data I am going to present the analysis on world suicide data from 1985 to 2016.
 The following features are present in the dataset: